Incorporating Event-Specific Training

 • In medley formats closer to competition

-Frequency depends on recovery capacity and overall training volume.
+Your frequency depends on your recovery capacity and your overall training volume.

 Technical Development

-Event training is not just physical.
+Event training isn’t just physical.
 It is highly technical.
+You have to learn:

 • Grip positioning